Advancing the EMS profession

 Online Legislative Service

 Send an email to your representatives and ask for their support of these important issues.
 Visit the Online Legislative Service (open to all in EMS), Take Action on an issue, and send a templated email in just minutes.
-Our goal is 10,000 emails!
+Our goal is to have 10,000 emails sent!

 Key NAEMT Legislative Issues